garutilorenzo/oracle-cloud-terraform-examples/nat-instance/README.md

-# Simple compute instance
+# NAT instance

-This module will deploy a single Oracle compute instance, in a private or in a public subnet.
+This module will deploy a NAT instance.
+If you use a private subnet with an always free account you will need a nat instance to give internet access to the private subnet.
+With the always free account you can't use/deploy a NAT gateway.

-If you choose to publish this compute instance in a private subnet, you need a NAT instance (refer to nat-instance module).
-The nat instance can be used also as bation host to reach the private instance, or if you prefer you can deploy a dedicated bastion host (refer to bastion-host module).
+Also this module will setup a new route table and will attach this new route to the private subnet.

 ### Requirements

 * One vcn with a public or private subnet (simple-vcn or private-vcn module)
-* One nat instance if the instance *is_private* (nat-instance module)

 ### Module variables